-The Jetboil Flash is designed to boil water fast and as a result it’s perfect for making coffee and rehydrating freeze-dried backpacking meals.
-The Flash has an insulated 1.0L cook pot with a built-in wind guard that increases fuel efficiency by 30%, and comes with a plastic measuring cup, stabilizer stand, and a push-button igniter.
-A heat sensitive logo turns orange when your water has boiled, while a wire flame control valve lets you adjust flame height.
+The Jetboil Flash is designed to boil water fast and as a result, it’s perfect for making coffee and rehydrating freeze-dried backpacking meals.
+The Flash has an insulated 1.0L cook pot with a built-in wind guard that increases fuel efficiency by 30% and comes with a plastic measuring cup, stabilizer stand, and a push-button igniter.
+A heat-sensitive logo turns orange when your water has boiled, while a wire flame control valve lets you adjust the flame height.
 While you can rehydrate soupy meals like ramen noodles in the integrated Flash pot, you have to be very careful to avoid boil overs.
 The Flash is ideal for 1 person and will boil 10 liters of water with a small 100 g fuel canister.

 Jetboil MicroMo Cooking System